Andrew-AbiMansour/gromacs-top/README.md

 ./run.sh
 ```
 This scripts uses ``grompp`` to read the input files and generate a binary (.tpr) file, and it uses ``mdrun`` to
-run the MD simulation based in the generated tpr file.
+run the MD simulation based on the generated tpr file.

 ## Output
 Stored in output dir under the filename methNVE*